gabest11/lexx-ivtc/S03(Acorn)/README.md

     Overlay(a, b, mode="difference")

+When point sampling was used to create the missing rows, the average of the two can be used to remove some of the noise added by compression.

 There are a few 59.94i scenes, where small features, like stars, are on alternating fields, a single field deinterlacer would mean losing a lot of detail and shimmering.
 There are also the usual hybrid scenes, 4 + 1 dup and 5 real frames layered on top of each other.
 These are harder to fix, as there are no redundant fields to choose from.